rvasappa-ucsd/nyc-taxi-eda/README.md

 ## 💬 Discussion

-The final LightGBM model captured key fare drivers well: trip distance and time explained most of the variance, and tolls boosted accuracy for airport and bridge-heavy trips.
+The final LightGBM fare prediction model captured key fare drivers well: trip distance and time explained most of the variance, and tolls boosted accuracy for airport and bridge-heavy trips.
 Residual analysis showed:

 - Low variance between train/test → no overfitting
 - Slight bias on long trips or flat-fare zones
 - Still within acceptable real-world prediction bounds

+The sentiment classification model similarly demonstrated strong performance, with 79% overall accuracy in predicting tip-based sentiment.
+Key features such as trip duration, time of day, and fare efficiency contributed meaningfully to classification.
+Tip behavior proved to be a useful proxy for rider satisfaction, and the model effectively separated non-tippers, low tippers, and high tippers.

 ### Shortcomings

 - No geospatial features (e.g., pickup/dropoff zones)
 - Did not integrate weather/event data
-- Flat-fare and irregular long trips slightly underpredicted
+- Flat-fare and irregular long trips slightly underpredicted (fare)
+- Tip model was trained on only 10% of the dataset

 ## ✅ Conclusion